Skip to main content

 Here are steps that are typically part of the ASTM standard for a Phase 1 Environmental checklist:

-• Site Visit — investigation of current and past environmental condition of the property.
+• Site Visit: investigation of the current and past environmental conditions of the property.

-• Historical Property Information Compilation — obtaining current and historical photos of aerial views of the property; examining historical city directories, topographic maps, and fire insurance maps; and potential reviews for historical information at various local and state agencies.
+• Historical Property Information Compilation: obtaining current and historical photos of aerial views of the property; examining historical city directories, topographic maps, and fire insurance maps; and conducting potential reviews for historical information at various local and state agencies.

 How Much Does a Phase 1 Environmental Site Assessment Cost?